 "an exercise that assesses the quality of academic research ...
 The results determine how much research funding (universities) are granted ... and they're used to determine institutions' rankings in league tables.
 A poor performance can close a department, while a top rating means steady funding ...
 Every six years, institutions are asked to submit examples of their best research to be assessed by a team of academics and industry experts.
 Each subject area is awarded up to four stars.
 The process is designed to ensure that public money is spent effectively ... only subject areas that were awarded three and four stars secured research funding."
-14

 Apart from the vagueness and ambiguity of the measures used, she (as do many others) also takes issue with how this universalist approach is being forced onto diverse disciplines that have very little in common with each other - ranging from content, skills biases, cultures, etc. Unsurprisingly, "the methodology used to assess university research has changed, provoking controversy among academics.
 The big difference is that research is now judged partly on the impact it has had outside of academia - this accounts for 20% of the overall score.
 By giving a weighting to impact, the government hopes to reward universities that engage with business and civil society.
-But academics have complained that this demand adds an extra layer of bureaucracy."15 issue with how this universalist approach is being forced onto diverse disciplines that have very little in common with each other - ranging from content, skills biases, cultures, etc. One has some sympathy for Warner, who also points out that these tick-box exercises may look good on paper and in annual financial statements, they detract from teaching and research.
+But academics have complained that this demand adds an extra layer of bureaucracy."

+Warner has savaged the REF process as a meaningless exercise.
+Apart from the vagueness and ambiguity of the measures used, she (as do many others) also takes issue with how this universalist approach is being forced onto diverse disciplines that have very little in common with each other - ranging from content, skills biases, cultures, etc. One has some sympathy for Warner, who also points out that these tick-box exercises may look good on paper and in annual financial statements, they detract from teaching and research.
 Academics are now meant to be self-promoters, fundraisers, publicity hacks too.
 But, one can also see why this kind of exercise is useful: by identifying and applying rigorous standards of measurement across the board, a mechanism of evaluating competing claims (for funding, impact, etc) becomes possible.
 Additionally, specified standards of conduct mean that performance assessments are predictable and can be rationalised.
 Very importantly, they also create goals that academics and departments can work towards.
 The everpresent danger, however, is that form is put ahead of substance: that work is done to meet the REF, rather than the REF being used as a means to measure the quality of work.
 The humanities disciplines are most likely to see these shifts occur as their vulnerability within the university organism (as against the sciences), and the difficulty to apply these types of measures to them, can jeopardise their academic focus in order to fight their corner in funding rounds.